-This three-phase program helps young people to transition from care, foster homes and group homes to independent living.
+This three-phase program helps young people to transition from care to independent living.

-Naviga8 helps young people aged from 14 to 25 to get onto their own feet after they have lived in child protection care, foster care or group homes.
-Throughout the program, we provide an extensive array of services including:
+Naviga8 helps young people aged 14 to 25 years to get on their own feet after they have lived in child protection care, foster care or group homes.
+Throughout the program, we provide extensive services including:

-Support to explore accommodation with child protection care
+- Support to explore accommodation options available after care

-Initial meeting within two weeks between child protection worker, young person and Navig8 (and sometimes carer), and ongoing attendance at planning meetings
+- Initial meeting between child protection worker, young person, Navig8 (and sometimes caregiver), and ongoing attendance at planning meetings

-At age 16, Navig8 will work with child protection care to help organise driving lessons
+- At age 16, Navig8 can work with child protection to help organise driving lessons

-At 17, more frequent meetings with caseworker and young person to take place leading up to young person exiting care
+- At 17, more frequent meetings take place leading up to young person exiting care

-Once a young person turns 25, phase 3 (After Care) kicks in, and Navig8 assumes case management of the young person.
+Phase 3 is when a young person ages out of care from 18 years to 25 years Navig8 assumes case management of the young person.
 An initial assessment and case plan is developed for the young person with a focus on:

 Who it’s for?